 With all this, burning still happens, so in that case try using aloe vera as a great natural way to soothe your skin.
 Before you have to deal with burns, finding a sunscreen which isn’t loaded with chemicals and then you can avoid the pain altogether.
 Or like Green Prophet’s Karen suggests – make your own organic sunscreen.

-Read more on chemicals in products:
+Read more on chemicals in beauty products: